-The Music Department follow the EdExcel GCSE syllabus which is divided into three main sections: Performance, Composition and Listening & Appraising.
+The Music department follows the Edexcel GCSE syllabus which is divided into three main sections: Performance, Composition and Listening & Appraising.
 The students explore a range of pieces from Beethoven to John Williams and look at the various musical devices within them.
 Students have to undertake two performances; one as a soloist and one as a member of an ensemble.
 Students also develop their composition skills by composing two pieces in differing styles.

-The Music department offer a wide range of extra-curricular activities through the week which include: Orchestra, Choirs and Small Ensemble groups.
-We are always open to exploring new music groups which can be led by students.
+The Music department offers a wide range of extra-curricular activities through the week which includes orchestra, choirs and small ensemble groups.
+We are always open to exploring new groups which can be led by students.